sc2-pulse/reveal-sc2-opponent/README.md

 ### Required parameters
 * `CharacterId` SC2Pulse character ids, array.
 * `Race` The race you will be playing, lower case.
+Overrides auto detected race from SC2 Pulse.
+Useful if you want to change an account/region/race but don't want to wait for SC2 Pulse to catch up.

 ### Output parameters
 * `FilePath` Revealed opponents will be dumped into this file.